ShailChoksi/text2digits/README.md

 ## Usage
+Python 3 only!
 ```
 from t2d import Text2Digits
 Text2Digits().convert("I was born in nineteen ninety two and am twenty six years old!")
 ```

-I find this useful if using Alexa/Lex to convert audio to text and have to convert the text to digits
+I find this useful if using Alexa/Lex to convert audio to text and have to convert the text to digits.

 ## Improvements/Issues
 - Still need to add support for decimal numbers